Gun laws of Australia: Pro-gun organisations

-Anti-gun organizations
+Anti-gun organisations

 The National Coalition for Gun Control (NCGC) had a high profile in the public debate up to and immediately after the Port Arthur massacre.
-Rebecca Peters, Roland Browne, Simon Chapman and Reverend Tim Costello appeared in media reports and authored articles to support their aims.
-In 1996, the NCGC had received the Australian Human Rights and Equal Opportunity Commission's Community Human Rights award.
+Rebecca Peters, Roland Browne, Simon Chapman and Reverend Tim Costello appeared in media reports and authored articles in support of tighter gun control.
+In 1996, the NCGC received the Australian Human Rights and Equal Opportunity Commission's Community Human Rights award.

 In 2003, Samantha Lee as chair of the NCGC was financed by a Churchill Fellowship to publish a paper arguing that current handgun legislation is too loose, that police officers who are shooters have a conflict of interest, and that licensed private firearm ownership per se presents a threat to women and children.

 In a late 2005 press release, Roland Browne as co-chair of the NCGC, advocated further restrictions on handguns.

 On 26 August 2013, NCGC was incorporated into Gun Control Australia (GCA) in New South Wales as an association advocating for stronger gun laws, run by volunteer lawyers, public health academics and social media experts.
 The organisation is funded by community donations and is not affiliated with any political party.
-Its Chair is Samantha Lee and Vice President Roland Browne.
+Its chair is Samantha Lee and its vice president is Roland Browne.
 Both Samantha Lee and Roland Browne are lawyers who have volunteered in the area of gun control for over ten years.